hacpai/show-me-the-code/Python/README.md

 1. Write a program that finds all pairs of words that interlock.
 Hint: don’t enumerate all pairs!
 2. Can you find any words that are three-way interlocked; that is, every third letter forms a word, starting from the first, second or third?

+**第 0043 题：**Memoize the Ackermann function from Problem 0029 and see if memoization makes it possible to evaluate the function with bigger arguments.